 The human body and the musculoskeletal system have a unique relationship as they help the host move around, rest and provide many actions without feeling pain or discomfort.
 The musculoskeletal system has two portions, the upper and lower sections, with various muscles that allow mobility and stability while protecting the spine from numerous injuries the body has endured.
 However, many environmental factors and issues pertaining to the musculoskeletal system can affect the muscles, tendons, and ligaments, causing the muscle fibers to be short or overused from repetitive motions.
 To that point, which can lead to muscle injuries and pain that can be relieved from treatments and numerous stretching techniques.
 Today’s article focuses on how injuries are associated with overused muscles, how it affects the body, and how chiropractic care incorporates techniques like MET to relieve overused muscles.
 We provide and mention valuable information about our patients to certified medical providers who offer therapy treatments like the MET combined with chiropractic care for individuals with musculoskeletal pain correlated with overused injured muscles.
 We encourage each patient by referring them to our associated medical providers based on their findings appropriately.
-We acknowledge that education is spectacular way when asking our providers the most helpful questions at the patient’s acknowledgment.
+We acknowledge that education is a spectacular way when asking our providers the most helpful questions at the patient’s acknowledgment.
 Dr. Alex Jimenez, D.C., utilizes this information as an educational service.
 Disclaimer

 Have you been feeling aches and pains in your muscles?
 Do your legs feel tired constantly?
 Or have you suffered an injury causing your muscles to stiffen up?
 If you have been experiencing these pain-like symptoms, it could be due to overusing your muscles.
 When the musculoskeletal system has been dealing with stress overload from numerous repetitive motions, it causes the muscle fibers to develop symptoms of fatigue, weakness, and referred pain.
 Studies reveal that various risk factors associated with the musculoskeletal system correlate with overuse-related injuries.
 What this means is that when the injuries cause the involved body structures to develop symptoms of stress fractures associated with mechanical overload from repetitive trauma.
 Additional research studies mentioned that the influences from repetitive trauma could lead to a prolonged state of low-grade systemic inflammation in the joint and muscles in the body.